 Asking for bad suggestions is not the only exercise used in brainstorming for marketing ideas.
 There are as many creative ideas as there are creative moderators.
 Nevertheless, just as false starts are often the precursors to success, bad ideas can be the wellsprings of good ones in qualitative interviewing.

-Contributed to BSI by: Dr. Sharon Livingston, President, The Livingston Group
+Contributed to Branding Strategy Insider by: Dr. Sharon Livingston, President, The Livingston Group

 The Blake Project Can Help: The Brand Positioning Workshop

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education